j3-signalroom/apache_flink-kickstarter/.blog/apache-iceberg-in-action-with-apache-flink-using-python.md

 curl -L "https://repo1.maven.org/maven2/org/apache/kafka/kafka-clients/3.7.0/kafka-clients-3.7.0.jar" -o "/opt/flink/lib/kafka-clients-3.7.0.jar"
 ```

-- For this code example above is the list of JARs I used for the Flink app to run successfully.
+- The code example above is the list of JARs I used to run the Flink app successfully.
 These JARs include the Flink S3 connector, Flink Hive connector, Hadoop, Iceberg, Kafka, and JSON connectors.
 These dependencies are essential for integrating Flink with Apache Iceberg, Kafka, and other services required for the streaming analytics pipeline.

 ```yaml
 [project]